Vivir Quintana: Canción Sin Miedo

-Vivir Quintana composed "Canción sin miedo" as a commission from Mon Laferte, who was scheduled for a performance in the Mexico City on March 7, 2020, as part of the musical festival, "Tiempo de Mujeres, Festival por la Igualdad," in commemoration of International Women's Day.
+Vivir Quintana composed "Canción sin miedo" as a commission from Mon Laferte, who was scheduled for a performance in Mexico City on March 7, 2020, as part of the musical festival, "Tiempo de Mujeres, Festival por la Igualdad," in commemoration of International Women's Day.
 The song became viral before its public performance at the festival through the messaging app, WhatsApp.

 Canción Sin Miedo was featured in the ending credits of the Netflix original documentary film The Three Deaths of Marisela Escobedo, which details the story of Marisela Escobedo Ortiz, a mother from Ciudad Juárez who was murdered while seeking justice for the killing of her daughter, Rubí Frayre.